 His Majesty the King has 20 horses.
 Of these 18 are kept at the Royal Stables.
 The Horses are purchased when they are between five and eight years old.

-They are Swedish half-bloods, big and strong with a height of approximately 17 hands.
+They are all Swedish half-bloods, big and strong with a height of approximately 17 hands.
 It takes between one and two years to train the horses.
 They have to learn how to go two-in-hand, four-in-hand or six-in-hand.
 They also have to learn to handle the city traffic with buses, cars and loud noise.

 In order to be able to take part in a parade a horse must be able to keep calm whatever the circumstance.
-Every day they are trained to be able to handle such disturbances – such as overtaking buses, roadworks or traffic lights that have to be respected.

 Work begins at the Royal Stables at 06:30 every day when the Head-Groom feeds the horses.
 The coachmen muck and brush their horses before training.